srl295/srl295.github.io/source/resume.md

 ### Reformed Heritage Church (Hanover Presbytery) of San José, California

-#### 2014—present: Elder
+#### 2014—2020: Elder

 Responsible for shepherding ministries/pastoral care, education including leadership training, and periodic sermon preparation.

 #### 2008—2014: Deacon

-Responsible for charitable distributions in support of needs, financial counseling, as well as support of ministry needs.
+Responsible for charitable distributions in support of needs, financial counseling, and support of ministry needs.

 #### 2009—2015: Treasurer (CFO)

 Responsible for tracking income and expenses, payroll, records management, and bank interaction.
 Drove improvements to forms and policies around best practices.
-Drove migration from shrinkwrap QuickBooks to QuickBooks Online.
+Drove migration from on-prem QuickBooks to QuickBooks Online.
 Managed education sessions for onboarding of additional treasury team members.

 ### Personal Projects